xxlinx/xxlinx/README.md

 - 👋 Hi, I’m linxiang
-- 👀 I’m interested in CV NLP
+- 👀 I’m interested in deep learning
 - 🌱 I’m currently learning deep learning
 - 💞️ I’m looking to collaborate on ...
-I don't know
 - 📫 How to reach me  ..sry

 <!---